survos/survos-documentation-orig/modules/stay.rst

-...
+..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

 ..  _stay:

-stay: Stay Survey Types
+Stay Survey Types
 =======================================
 Staypoints and events